-7.2.
-Performance evaluation
+4.2 Performance Evaluation

-Table II shows the time cost during the training phase and decision phase.
+Table 1 shows the time cost during the training phase and decision phase.
 The training time is the average time cost for each packet used in training, which includes the time of semantic analysis and also the time used for the training process of statistical model.
 The decision time is the average time cost for packet recognition, also including the time for semantic analysis.

-The training time cost is high as a result of the use of the EM algorithm in the mixture Markov model.
-The EM algorithm usually needs hundreds of iterations before convergence especially when data do not fit a model very well (e.g., exploit code instances generated from ShiKataGaNai).
+The training time cost is high due to the EM algorithm used in mixture Markov model.
+The EM algorithm usually needs hundreds times of iterations before convergence especially when data do not fit a model very well (e.g., exploit code instances generated from ShiKataGaNai).
 It also takes time in the semantic analysis module, but the time cost for semantic analysis is negligible compared with the EM algorithm in the training process.
 Fortunately, in order to reduce the time cost, we can conduct the training process offline before the recognition phase.
-The recognition phase is very efficient.

-7.3.
-Discussion
+4.3 Discussion

-Here, we further discuss the strengths and limitations of our approach.
+Here we further discuss the strengths and limitations of our approach.